 Santorini and Mykonos are two of the most famous and beautiful Greek islands.
 When visiting Greece, it is highly recommended to travel to both of these islands!
 If the task seems difficult, there is no need to worry...
 Ferryhopper is here to help you find all possible connections between them.
 The section below, summarizes last season's data for the ferry trips, including price ranges, the minimum trip duration for each of the companies operating on this route, the schedules frequency, and the earliest and latest itineraries.

 Ferry schedules from Mykonos to Santorini*

-How often are ferries connecting Mykonos to Santorini?
+How often do ferries connect Mykonos to Santorini?

-There are many ferry operators and many different ferry boats connecting Mykonos and Santorini.
-Especially during high season (during the months of summer), there are ferries going back and forth every day, with the earliest being at 9:50 in the morning and the last 18:35 in the afternoon.
+The ferry connection between Mykonos and Santorini is seasonal and usually operates from the end of March up to the end of October.
+There are many ferry companies and many different ferry boats connecting Mykonos and Santorini.
+Most of them announce their ferry schedules usually in the first months of each year (January or February).
+During high season (summer months), there are ferries going back and forth every day, with the earliest being at 9:50 in the morning and the last 18:35 in the afternoon.
 The time schedules may be altered a bit and you should expect some minor delays as the ferries are calling also at intermediate ports.